 - Some wish it was more flexible

-6. The Muscle Stick Original Massage Roller
+6. Best for Injury Rehab: The Muscle Stick Original Massage Roller

 The Muscle Stick Original Massage Roller comes in a wide range of colors and caters to everyone from beginners to elite athletes.
 Highlights include a solid stainless steel core and zero-flex construction for optimal pressure.
 You can use the stick before or after a workout to increase blood flow and reduce tension and knots.
 The handles are easy to grip and are designed to reduce fatigue on the hands.